 - Self-Fulfilling Prophecy: To an extent.
 Thetis is irresistably beautiful, which predictably catches Zeus's attention; unfortunately it is prophesied that her son will be far greater than his father.
 Understandably enough, Zeus (and the other Olympians) deem it unwise to bed her in light of this, and in consequence she is forced to marry a mortal king, Peleus, thus giving birth to Achilles.
 It is not made clear whether she really had the potential to birth a son greater than Zeus himself, but his fear of this causes the prophecy to come true.

 - Ugly Guy, Hot Wife: Menelaus and Helen fit the letter in some portrayals, though not necessarily the spirit.
-Menelaus is at the very least less good-looking that Paris.
+Menelaus is at the very least less good-looking than Paris.

 - What Happened to the Mouse?: Aeneas does show up in The Iliad as something of a Mauve Shirt, but is never mentioned again.
 This is how Virgil, writing centuries later, was able to Retcon him into being the Hero of Another Story.